 29.02.12.
 Orange skip, yellow digger.
 St Asaph St view, red zone, demolition sites towards Tuam St. Holiday Inn left, old Post Office right.
 Holiday Inn would be demolished, Nov-Dec 2012

-St Asaph St / Manchester St crossing: Another NZDF soldier checkpoint.
-From the checkpoint, more demolitions were seen by Tuam St / High St crossing in the red zone.
+St Asaph St / Manchester St crossing: From another NZDF-soldier checkpoint, I saw more demolitions by Tuam St / High St crossing in the red-zone.

 29.02.12.
 Steel mesh fence cordon.
 Daisies.
 Theme Basic demolition site, St Asaph St / Manchester St